Inspection Findings - Overview

 • 1 inspection to assess the Internet Supply of non-prescription medicines

-Here we provide an overview of the findings from the 44 full pharmacy inspections carried out in the first half of 2024.
+Below you will find an overview of the findings from the 44 full pharmacy inspections carried out.
 We highlight several areas of concern identified by our Quality Assessors, where potential risks to the health and safety of patients and the public were noted/observed.

 1. Absence of a Registered Pharmacist on the Pharmacy Premises